choishingwan/PRS-Tutorial/docs/target.md

 unzip EUR.zip
 ```

-??? note "What's the md5sum of the genotype files?"
+??? note "What is the md5sum code for each of the target files?"

     |File|md5sum|
     |:-:|:-:|